-The South Atlantic Council is considering removing black snapper, dog snapper, mahogany snapper, and schoolmaster from the FMP because they have extremely low commercial landings in state and federal waters, almost all harvest (recreational and commercial) occurs in South Florida, and the Florida Fish and Wildlife Conservation Commission (FWC) has agreed that, if the four species are removed from the FMP, they will extend state regulations for those species into federal waters.
-Additionally, the South Atlantic Council desires consistent regulations for snapper grouper species caught primarily in South Florida.
-Some regulations for snapper grouper species caught in South Florida are subject inconsistent regulations across the jurisdictional boundaries of Florida state waters, Gulf of Mexico federal waters, and South Atlantic federal waters (Table S-1).
-Inconsistent regulations make enforcement difficult and may negatively affect overall sustainability of species harvested primarily in that area.
+In Amendment 35 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (Amendment 35), the South Atlantic Fishery Management Council (South Atlantic Council) is considering removing black snapper, dog snapper, mahogany snapper, and schoolmaster from the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP) because these species have extremely low commercial landings in state and federal waters almost all harvest (recreational and commercial) occurs in South Florida, and the South Atlantic Council desires consistent state and federal regulations for species caught in Gulf of Mexico and South Atlantic waters off South Florida.
+Some regulations for snapper grouper species caught in South Florida are subject to inconsistent regulations across the jurisdictional boundaries of Florida state waters, Gulf of Mexico federal waters, and South Atlantic federal waters (Table S-1).
+Inconsistent regulations make enforcement difficult and are confusing to the public.
+If the species are removed from the Snapper Grouper FMP, the Florida Fish and Wildlife Conservation Commission (FWC) has indicated that it intends to extend state regulations for black snapper, dog snapper, mahogany snapper, and schoolmaster into federal waters of the South Atlantic and Gulf of Mexico off Florida.
 More information on the regulatory consistency aspect of this action may be found in Section 4.1.4 Administrative Effects.